 1. Hands-on learning

 In a Montessori classroom, all objects and activities have their own precise shelves and locations.
 Creating a nurturing and accessible setting is of utmost importance, as children lead their own learning through the use of developmentally appropriate learning aids.
 Children will engage in various sensorial explorations through everyday interactions in the classroom.
-The materials provided also allows them to directly classify the world around them.
+The materials provided also allow them to directly classify the world around them.
 For example, incorporating concrete objects explicitly enables children to discover complex ideas and comprehend sophisticated words better.

 The best part about a Montessori setting is that it enables students to grow, develop, and learn at their own pace.
 Children are exposed to classes, activities, and materials that enhance their skill set and aid them as they make personal development progress.
 Along with more conventional academic learning, these autonomously utilised tools give children the chance to improve their coordination and focus.